An Objective Measure of Unsteadiness: Preliminaries

 in the $\bm{y}$-frame induced by \eqref{Euclidian frame change}.
 Recall that the velocity field itself is non-objective since it transforms according to

-Throughout the paper, we denote quantities in the transformed frame with a tilde.
-For the subsequent calculations, we recall the one-to-one correspondence between skew-symmetric, three-by-three matrix $\bm{\Omega}^T=-\bm{\Omega}$ and vectors $\bm{\omega}\in\mathbb{R}$ by the relation
+Throughout the paper, we denote quantities in the transformed frame with a tilde. {The coordinates in the transformed frame are denoted by $\bm{y}$ as defined in Eq. \eqref{Euclidian frame change}.} For the subsequent calculations, we recall the one-to-one correspondence between skew-symmetric, three-by-three matrix $\bm{\Omega}^T=-\bm{\Omega}$ and vectors {$\bm{\omega}\in\mathbb{R}^3$} by the relation

 for all $\bm{a}\in\mathbb{R}^3$.
 Conversely, we write $\bm{\Omega} = \mat[\bm{\omega}]$ for the skew-symmetric matrix form of the vector $\bm{\omega}$ that is uniquely defined by \eqref{omegacorresp}.